 "Good."
-The Hokage said, rising to her feet.
+The Godaime said, rising to her feet.
 "I will leave you two in charge of organizing the ANBU unit.
-Shikamaru, you will act as Captain to the Jonin unit, since both Kakashi and Yamato are currently out of the village.
+Shikamaru, you will act as Captain to the Jounin unit, since both Kakashi and Yamato are currently out of the village.
 This is still a level two emergency!
 We must be prepared to defend Konoha at any moment!
 Now go!"

 "Yes, Ma'am!"
-The Jonin said in unison, dashing out of the office.
+The Jounin said in unison, dashing out of the office.
 They were silent as they made their way down the deserted hallways, the sound of their sandals echoing off the walls.
 As the exit came into view, Shikamaru sighed loudly.
-Feeling the Hyūga's moon-like eyes on him, he cocked his lips into and exaggerated half smile.
+Feeling the Hyūga's moon-like eyes on him, he cocked his lips into an exaggerated half smile.

 "Looks like I won't have time for a nap today."

-The Jonin on guard duty jumped in surprise when Naruto appeared in a sudden gust of wind, skidding to a halt on the wall which was polished smooth from hundreds of feet.
+The Jounin on guard duty jumped in surprise when Naruto appeared in a sudden gust of wind, skidding to a halt on the wall that was polished smooth from hundreds of feet.
 His cloak snapped in the wind as he immediately strolled over to the edge of the wall, eyes fixed on something unseen on the horizon.

 "Naruto-sama!"
-One of them exclaimed, smiling brightly.
+One of the nearby shinobi exclaimed, smiling brightly.
 "I'd heard that you were away on a mission?"

-Naruto returned his smile as he sat on the edge of the wall, legs dangling.
+Naruto returned the smile directed his way as he sat on the edge of the wall, legs dangling.
 "I just got back this morning, actually."

 "As expected of Uzumaki-sensei!"
-Another ninja said, her cheeks flushed.
-Behind her, some of the Jonin were beginning to crowd together, their voices buzzing excitedly.
+A kunoichi exclaimed, her cheeks flushed.
+Behind her, some of the Jounin were beginning to crowd together, their voices buzzing excitedly.

-The Uzumaki found himself frowning as he looked out over the dense forest which surrounded the village.
+Naruto found himself frowning as he looked out over the dense forest that surrounded the village.
 It wasn't long ago that he had found this sort of attention flattering.
 But lately, people had taken to referring to him as 'sensei', or 'sama', and he found himself unable to get used to the honorific titles.

 "Excuse me, Uzumaki-sensei?"
-A young ninja asked timidly, blushing furiously and she stepped forward.
+A young ninja asked timidly, blushing furiously as she stepped forward.
 "Would it be possible to get an autograph?"

 A deep, regal voice cut in before Naruto could answer.
 "I'm afraid that Naruto is without a pen at the moment."
 Neji said, his intense, pale eyes clearing a path through the group of ninja.
-"And, it would seem that you are all neglecting your duties."
+"It would seem that you are all neglecting your duties."